routerEdit this page

 }

-You can also specify where your file exporting the useMDXComponents function is located in your react-server.config.mjs file.
+You can also specify where your file default exporting the useMDXComponents function is located in your react-server.config.mjs file.

 export default {